ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 Registering an account and logging in
 -------------------------------------

-First, navigate to the CellML model repository at `http://models.cellml.org <http://models.cellml.org>`_.
+First, navigate to the staging CellML model repository at `http://184.169.251.126 <http://184.169.251.126>`_.

 In order to make changes to models in the CellML repository, you must first register for an account.
 The "Log in" and "Register" links can be found near the top right corner of the page.
 Your account will have the appropriate access privileges so that you can push any changes you have made to a model back into the repository.

 Click on the Register link near the top right, and fill in the registration form.
 Enter your username and desired password.
 You can now log in to the repository.
 This username and password are also the credentials you use to interact with the repository via Mercurial.
-Note that compared to registering for the real CellML repository, this process is somewhat streamlined for the purposes of this tutorial – normally there is a validation step involved.
+Note that compared to registering for the permanent CellML repository, this process is somewhat streamlined for the purposes of this tutorial – normally there is a validation step involved.

 Once logged in to the repository, you will notice that there is a new link in the navigation bar, My Workspaces.
 This is where all the workspaces you create later on will be listed.
 The Log in and Register links are also replaced by your username and a Log out link.